Frequently Asked Questions

 You can reach us at Northside@team91lacrosse.com.

-PLAYING TIME: We believe that all players on Northside Select Teams deserve to play in every game, and the goal is for every player to play a significant amount.
-With that being said, playing time is earned, and time on the field will be determined by each players game/practice performance, skill, HUSTLE, work ethic, and attitude.
+PLAYING TIME: The goal is for every player to play as much as possible.
+As a competitive club, playing time is earned, and time on the field will be determined by each players game/practice performance, skill, HUSTLE, work ethic, and attitude.
 Playing time will always be fair, but may not always be equal.
 We believe that this relates significantly to life, and is part of being on a competitive team (in sports, school, organizations, etc.).
 We encourage all players to advocate for themselves, and speak with coaches on how they can improve.
 All players will have equal opportunity to earn playing time!

 PARENT/SIDELINE EXPECTATIONS: We expect all of our parents to also buy into the Northside Culture.
 Parents should always be respectful to coaches, players (on our team and opposing teams), other parents, and officials.
 Negative comments towards players, officials, or other parents will not be tolerated.
 Please refrain from “coaching” from the sideline during practices and games.
 Our coaches are trained to handle all game situations and parents instructing their kids from the sideline can be confusing to players and contradict how the coach is teaching the team to play, and largely detracts from a players’ ability to be creative and decisive on the field.